microsoft/winget-cli/doc/windows-package-manager-v1-roadmap.md

 ## Milestones

-The Windows Package Manager project is engineered and delivered as a set of 4-week milestones:
+The Windows Package Manager project is engineered and delivered as a set of 4-week milestones.
+An example of how this might be executed is listed below:

 | Duration | Activity | Releases |
 | --- | --- | --- |